 With potentially one decal high on the front, rear and sides of your van, one on the roof and the remainder on the inside of the windows, none of them are easily accessed, let alone removed.

+Add to this the covert and overt NFC tags or the ability to simply use the last six digits of your VIN number to lookup the van, these simple measures will provide greater security and take a potential thief longer to remove than most expensive hitch or wheel locks.
 If you own the van, have the time and equipment including a ladder, heat gun etc, you can remove them without damage but it will take a while.
 To a thief hoping to hide your van's identity before stealing it, it's simply a not a practical proposition.

 Currently available systems provide identification using your van's chassis or VIN number.
 Typically this can only be read if you are close up.
 This is useful for the police who may have the ability to look it up and identify the owner but it means absolutely nothing to you and I or anyone else seeing your van.

 When a van is stolen, the thieves change the number plates so, to anyone passing it’s just another caravan on the road.
 No way for us to identify it, no way to find out if it’s stolen.
 The only hope of quick recovery is that the police pull it for some other reason and check the chassis number.
 We all know how often that happens.

 The CID system places up to 14 unique and permanent identifying marks on your van, many of which can be read from a distance.
 Anyone with a smartphone can use that number to check if it’s been reported stolen and in the case of caravans, that it’s being towed by an authorised vehicle.
 In short - your van will immediately be recognisable from all the similar vans out there.